The Bankrate promise

 Top 10 cars with the cheapest car insurance

-While a cheaper car will not guarantee lower insurance premiums, there are affordable cars that are also affordable to insure.
+While a cheaper car will not guarantee lower insurance premiums, there are affordable vehicle that are also affordable to insure.
 By comparing the top-selling models of 2020 and partnering with Quadrant Information Services, Bankrate found the Subaru Outback to be the cheapest for minimum coverage at only $510 annually and $1,475 annually for full coverage.
 Close on its heels is the Honda CR-V at an annual premium of $527 for minimum coverage and $1,366 with full coverage, including optional comprehensive and collision.
 These sport utility vehicles have been a customer favorite for years due to their seating capacity and fuel efficiency.

 |Vehicle||Average annual minimum coverage premium||Average annual full coverage premium|

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male driver with a cleaning driving record, good credit and the following full coverage limits:

 - $50,000 property damage liability per accident

 - $100,000 uninsured motorist bodily injury per person

 - $300,000 uninsured motorist bodily injury per accident